ryanef/ryanfdev/src/content/blog/aws-elastic-container-service-overview.md

 Maybe you don't want your containers to be in the same task.
 If `frontend-react` and `backend-python` are in the same task, you could run into problems independently scaling and maintaining them.
 It could be a good idea to put them in entirely different services but how would they talk then? `Service Discovery` and `Service Connect` are two options that use `AWS CloudMap` in different ways.

 `Service Discovery` relies on resolving DNS names through the VPC and `Service Connect` is making API calls directly to CloudMap and looking for an IP address of a healthy instance.
 Service Connect is the newer of the two and is actually creating and managing a "sidecar" proxy that promises to be faster during failover than Service Discovery.
-You can read more about the differences in this [AWS Blog](https://aws.amazon.com/blogs/aws/new-amazon-ecs-service-connect-enabling-easy-communication-between-microservices/) from November 2022.
+You can read more about the differences in this <a href="https://aws.amazon.com/blogs/aws/new-amazon-ecs-service-connect-enabling-easy-communication-between-microservices/" target="_blank">AWS Blog</a> from November 2022.